 We were unable to identify a particular subset of patients who derived greater or lesser benefit, although analyses were limited to the bPFS outcome.
-A secondary analysis of EORTC-22911 suggested patients with PSMs derive a bPFS benefit while those with negative margins did not.22 However, one observational study with 20-years median follow-up in patients with pT2N0R1 PCa found that this did not translate into a PCSM or OS benefit, despite replicating the magnitude of bPFS benefit seen in the trials.23 Most patients in this study died of non-PCa causes, which is similar to the FinnProstate trial10, the only one of the four trials to report on cause of death.
+A secondary analysis of EORTC-22911 suggested patients with PSMs derive a bPFS benefit, while those with negative margins did not.21 However, one observational study with 20 years' median followup in patients with pT2NOR1 PCa found that this did not translate into a PCSM or OS benefit, despite replicating the magnitude of bPFS benefit seen in the trials.22 Most patients in this study died of non-PCa causes, which is similar to the FinnProstate trial,10 the only one of the four trials to report on cause of death.

 It is plausible that, instead of a single factor identifying a subset of patients who benefit greatest from aRT, multiple adverse factors are required.
-Observational research suggested that aRT was only associated with survival benefit in patients with at least two of the following risk factors: Gleason score $\Box 8$, pT3/pT4 disease, and positive lymph nodes.
-Meanwhile, a secondary analysis of EORTC 22911 argued against adjuvant radiation for patients with a negative surgical margin.
-22
+Observational research suggested that aRT was only associated with survival benefit in patients with at least two of the following risk factors: Gleason score ≥8, pT3/pT4 disease, and positive lymph nodes.23 Meanwhile, a secondary analysis of EORTC 22911 argued against aRT for patients with a negative surgical margin.21